pritchardtom/archR_anaconda/anaconda.md

 (base) [s.a.user@sl1]$
 ```

+You are now ready to create a new conda environment, or load an existing one.

 > **Please Note:** You are unable to write to the `base` environment, so attempting a command like `conda install numpy` here will result in errors.
 You must create or activate an existing conda environment before continuing.